 Bachelor's degree in related area and / or equivalent experience and / or training.

 Demonstrated ability to understand, develop and present budgetary and financial information.

-Demonstrated ability to prioritize and organize work and resolve problems in a timely manner, meet deadlines, and work with frequent interruptions and distractions.
+Demonstrated ability to prioritize and organize work and resolve both complex and routine problems in a timely manner, meet deadlines, and work with frequent interruptions and distractions.

 Knowledge of University-specific computer application programs and knowledge of University and departmental principles and procedures involved in risk assessment and evaluating risks as to likelihood and consequences.